brandono7/DSA4264_Geospatial/Report.md

 As we are trying to find bus routes that can be replaced by an MRT line, we assume the time taken to wait for the trains would be sufficiently less than the time taken to wait for the bus service.
 Unless there is a train breakdown, this assumption generally holds.
 As MRT breakdowns are rare, with estimates showing that all MRT lines clocked at least 1 million train-km as at end-September 2024, we can proceed with this assumption.

 ### 3.2.
 Collecting Data ([Data Preprocessing](https://github.com/brandono7/DSA4264_Geospatial/blob/main/Data%20Prepocessing.ipynb))
 The data collection will involve using publicly available datasets from [LTA DataMall](https://datamall.lta.gov.sg/content/datamall/en/dynamic-data.html) to analyze the bus routes that overlap with MRT/LRT lines.
 We will use the LTA Datamall API to extract information on bus service routes (all the bus stops for every bus service route), and passenger volume data (An aggregate number of tap-in and tap-out for each bus stop as well as an aggregate number of tap-in and tap-out data between any two bus stops) from these open datasets.
-The data that we obtained from LTA DataMall was generally quite clean and we did not have to perform heavy data cleaning.
+We also extracted passenger volume data for MRT stations (An aggregate number of tap-in and tap-out for each MRT station as well as an aggregate number of tap-in and tap-out data between any two MRT stations).
+The data that we obtained from LTA DataMall was clean and we did not have to perform heavy data cleaning.

-We also made use of the [OneMap API](https://www.onemap.gov.sg/apidocs/) to obtain geospatial data for bus stops and MRT/LRT stations.
-We gathered geo-coordinates for the bus stops and MRT/LRT stations by feeding postal code/street address into the OneMap API.
-Given the latitude and longitude of each bus stop and each MRT/LRT station, we were able to map the Euclidean distance to the nearest MRT/LRT station as well as the distance to the nearest MRT/LRT on every different MRT/LRT line (i.e. NS line, EW line, etc.).
+We also made use of the [OneMap API](https://www.onemap.gov.sg/apidocs/) to obtain geospatial data for MRT/LRT stations.
+We gathered the station codes of the MRT/LRT stations from [data.gov.sg](https://data.gov.sg/datasets/d_d312a5b127e1ae74299b8ae664cedd4e/view).
+We then obtained the geo-coordinates for the MRT/LRT stations by feeding in the station codes into the OneMap API.
+Given the latitude and longitude of each bus stop (provided in the LTA DataMall API extraction) and each MRT/LRT station, we were able to map the Euclidean distance to the nearest MRT/LRT station as well as the distance to the nearest MRT/LRT on every MRT/LRT line (i.e. NS line, EW line, etc.).

 We did an ETL process in the **get_nearest_mrt_to_bus_stops.ipynb** file, using the geospatial data of the MRT/LRT stations from **data/mrt_stations_with_geo_data.csv** and the geospatial data of the bus stops from **data/Train Station Codes and Chinese Names.xls** to create **processed_data/bus_stops_with_nearest_mrt_data.csv**.
 In this new csv, we have the bus stop code as the primary key after merging the bus specfic datasets from LTA DataMall.